 All of these health benefits are important, but it is entirely possible that some people will be even more intrigued by a recent 6-month study showing that women who took cocoa flavanols (320 mg/day) instead of placebo had more elastic skin and less visible wrinkles at the end of the trial (Journal of Nutrition, Jan.
 2016).

 Maintaining Cognitive Capacity:

 Keeping the brain working properly is another goal that can be hard to achieve, so a study conducted in Italy with 90 older adults is quite promising.
-The volunteers were randomly assigned to get varying amounts of cocoa flavanols.
+The volunteers took varying amounts of cocoa flavanols.
 They were tested at the beginning and end of the 8-week trial, and those who had received high-dose cocoa flavanols (993 mg/day) fared significantly better than those getting low-dose cocoa flavanols (48 mg/day).
 The research is consistent with previous findings (American Journal of Clinical Nutrition, March, 2015).

 Other research shows that students ingesting cocoa flavanols performed better on certain cognitive tests (Psychopharmacology, May 2018).
 One group of scientists devised a clever way to test the effects of these compounds on brain oxygenation and on performance in high-demand situations (Scientific Reports, Nov.
 24, 2020).
 Cocoa flavanols offered a significant boost to healthy young people under these conditions.
 In addition, a Spanish analysis of eleven trials found the same results (Nutrients, Nov.
 30, 2020).

 Where Do You Get Cocoa Flavanols?